Barbados School Uniform

 Figure 1.--Unlike some Caribbean islands, some school boys in Barbados continue to wear short pants and kneesocks.

-Barbados is one of the more traditional former British colonies in the Caribbean.
+Barbados is the most easterly of the Catibbean islands, ctually located outsude the Caribbean.
+Barbados was the first British colony in the Caribbean and is one of the more traditional former British colonies in the Caribbean.
+And this is reflected in the country's school uniforms.
 Unlike many Caribbean islands, many boys continue to wear short pants school uniforms.
-Even some secondary-level boys wear shorts.
+Even some younger secondary-level boys wear shorts with knee socks.

 Traditional School Uniforms

 Barbadian school uniforms have basically followed British styles.
-As in all the former British Caribbean colonies, all elementary-age boys and presumably many secondary-age boys wore short pants.
+As in all the former British Caribbean colonies, all elementary-age boys and many younger secondary-age boys wore short pants.
 Knee socks were common.
 I'm not sure when styles began to differ from British styles.
+The major difference is blazers and ties are not work which of course because of the climate is a reasonable adjustment.
+Neither boys nor girls wear ties with buttoned collars.

 Modern School Uniforms